Estelle Griswold: Marriage

 Estelle married Richard "Dick" Whitmore Griswold (b.
 Feb.
 11, 1898 – d.
 Oct.
 1, 1966) on October 20, 1927, at the Cathedral of St. John the Divine in New York City.
 The two had both attended Hartford High School, Richard being two years her senior.
-Though they were not close friends, they knew each other during their school years.
+Though not close friends, they knew each other during their school years.
 Upon graduating from high school, he attended Yale University and spent a brief time in service during World War I. He went on to work in advertising, traveling throughout New York and New England for various jobs.
-After Estelle's return from France, they met again, beginning a relationship, and marrying in the fall of 1927.
+After Griswold's return from France, they met again, beginning a relationship, and marrying in the fall of 1927.
 Due to this, Richard Griswold decided to take a job with the Guardian Life Insurance Agency, which offered him a salaried position.
-They briefly moved to New York, commuting from Mount Vernon to New York City for Richard's business and Estelle's singing jobs.
+They briefly moved to New York, commuting from Mount Vernon to New York City for Richard's business and Griswold's singing jobs.
 Griswold took a job as a radio singer for such broadcasts as the NBC Red Network in 1929.

-In 1935, Richard and Estelle Griswold moved from Connecticut to Washington D.C. where Estelle began taking classes at George Washington University.
-While in D.C., Griswold decided to end her singing career, given that her tutor had died, and she instead began studying medicine.
+In 1935, Richard and Griswold moved from Connecticut to Washington D.C., where she began taking classes at George Washington University.
+While in D.C., Griswold decided to end her singing career given that her tutor had died, and she instead began studying medicine.
 Her advancement in the subject led her to become a medical instructor with the university.

 Life abroad

-At the beginning of World War II, Richard Griswold left his advertising business and joined the Office of Political Affairs in the State Department, during which time he was sent abroad to Europe to help with various crises.
+At the beginning of World War II, Richard left his advertising business and joined the Office of Political Affairs in the State Department, during which time he was sent abroad to Europe to help with various crises.
 In 1945, Griswold joined him in Europe, becoming involved with humanitarian efforts, including the aid of refugees, mainly from Eastern European countries.
 In attempting to gain employment at the United Nations Relief and Rehabilitation Agency (UNRRA), however, she was turned down.
-Eventually, Griswold managed to bypass the initial employment offices and went straight to the top of the organization in order to achieve employment.
+Eventually, she managed to bypass the initial employment offices and went straight to the top of the organization in order to achieve employment.

-In doing so, she became involved with the resettlement plan in Europe to aid refugees and send them away to such places as Rio de Janeiro, Algiers, and Puerto Rico.
-Throughout this time, Griswold witnessed deep poverty and starvation, and realized that the cause of this was, ultimately, overpopulation, as there was no access to birth control in these countries.
-This realization fueled Griswold's beliefs that women should be granted access to contraception to protect themselves, as they often faced the challenge of giving in to their husbands and dealing with an unwanted pregnancy or refusing them and suffering often abusive consequences.
+In doing so, Griswold became involved with the resettlement plan in Europe to aid refugees and send them away to such places as Rio de Janeiro, Algiers, and Puerto Rico.
+Throughout this time, she witnessed deep poverty and starvation, and came to the conclusion that the cause of this was ultimately overpopulation, as there was no access to birth control in these countries.
+This realization fueled her beliefs that women should be granted access to contraception to protect themselves, as they often faced the challenge of giving in to their husbands and dealing with an unwanted pregnancy or refusing them and suffering often abusive consequences.

 Griswold ended her time with the Church World Service in 1951, feeling that the organization was not properly aiding refugees, instead being crass in their efforts.